Edwin Moses

-Competition in 400m hurdles
+Competition in 400 m hurdles

 Moses was born in Dayton, Ohio.
 Having accepted an academic scholarship to Morehouse College in Atlanta, Georgia, he majored in physics and industrial engineering, while competing for the school track team.
-Morehouse did not have its own track, so he used public high school facilities around the city to train and run.
+Morehouse did not have its own track, so Moses used public high school facilities around the city to train and run.
 Initially, Moses competed mostly in the 120-yard hurdles and 440-yard dash.
 Before March 1976, he ran only one 400 m hurdles race, but once he began focusing on the event he made remarkable progress.
 With his height of 6'2", Moses' trademark technique was to take a consistent 13 steps between each of the hurdles, pulling away in the second half of the race as his rivals often took 15 strides or changed their stride pattern.
 That year, he qualified for the U.S. team for the 1976 Summer Olympics in Montreal.
-In his first international meet, Moses won the gold medal ahead of teammate Mike Shine while setting a world record of 47.63 seconds in the process.
+In his first international meet, Moses won the gold medal ahead of teammate Mike Shine, setting a world record of 47.63 seconds in the process.

-After breaking his own world record the following year at the Drake Stadium with a time of 47.45 seconds, Moses lost to West Germany's Harald Schmid on August 26, 1977, in Berlin; this was his fourth defeat in the 400 m hurdles.
-Beginning the next week, Moses beat Schmid by 15 m in Düsseldorf, and he did not lose another race for nine years, nine months and nine days.
+After breaking his own world record the following year at Drake Stadium with a time of 47.45 seconds, Moses lost to West Germany's Harald Schmid on August 26, 1977, in Berlin; this was his fourth defeat in the 400 m hurdles.
+Beginning the next week, Moses beat Schmid by 15 m in Düsseldorf, and he did not lose another race for nine years, nine months, and nine days.
 Moses qualified for the 1980 U.S. Olympic team but was unable to compete due to the 1980 Summer Olympics boycott.
 He did however receive one of 461 Congressional Gold Medals created for the athletes.
 At the 1984 Olympics held in Los Angeles, Moses was selected to recite the Olympic Oath, but forgot the text during his presentation.
 He went on to win his second Olympic gold medal.

-By the time American Danny Harris beat Moses in Madrid on June 4, 1987, Moses had won 122 consecutive races, set the world record two more times, won three World Cup titles, a World Championship gold, as well as his two Olympic gold medals.
+By the time American Danny Harris beat Moses in Madrid on June 4, 1987, Moses had won 122 consecutive races, set the world record twice more, won three World Cup titles, a World Championship gold, as well as his two Olympic gold medals.
 After the loss to Harris, he went on to win 10 more races in a row, collecting his second world gold in Rome in August of the same year.

-Moses finished third in the final 400m hurdles race of his career at the 1988 Summer Olympics in Seoul.
+Moses finished third in the final 400 m hurdles race of his career at the 1988 Summer Olympics in Seoul.